 Step-by-Step Ashwagandha Tincture Recipe

 As someone who regularly makes ashwagandha tincture, I can attest to how easy and rewarding it is to make your own.
-Not only is it cost-effective, but you can also customize the flavor and potency to your liking.
+Not only is it cost-effective, but you can also customize the flavour and potency to your liking.
 Here is my step-by-step guide for making ashwagandha tincture.

 Mixing Ashwagandha and Alcohol